• Youth Hockey Winter Travel Programs

 Rental equipment appointments for the 2024-2025 season will be available starting in late August.

-Rental equipment is available for $75 per player for the season.
+Rental equipment is available for $100 per player for the season.
 Equipment rental is staffed by volunteers and is available through appointment only.
-Families with multiple players should make one appointment per player to allow adequate time for fittings.

 Schedule an appointment HERE.